wheelercj/pizzazz/README.md

 Add some color, style, advanced cursor movements, autocomplete suggestions, and more to your C++ terminal app!
 This fully cross-platform library also includes various functions and classes to make some common challenges easier.

+## download

+You can download this library into your project with git by using `git submodule add https://github.com/wheelercj/ynot` and then adding `#include "../ynot/ynot/ynot.h"` to the file you want to use this library in.
+Get future updates with `git submodule update --remote`.

+Alternatively, you can manually download a zip file or a tar.gz file of this library at https://github.com/wheelercj/ynot/tags.
+The library's version number is saved in ynot.h so that you can check whether you have the latest version in the future.

+## usage

 See the header files for the lists of functions and their descriptions.
-Take a look at the test files for examples of how to use them.
-C++17 or newer is required; in Visual Studio, you can choose the version of C++ with project > Properties > C/C++ > Language > C++ Language Standard.
+Take a look at the test files or [the matrix](https://github.com/wheelercj/the-matrix) for examples of how to use them.
+C++20 or newer is required; in Visual Studio, you can choose the version of C++ with project > Properties > C/C++ > Language > C++ Language Standard.

 Here's a simple example of one of this library's functions, getline_ac, which can give autocomplete suggestions (not autocorrect) and has optional built-in input validation: